suretrust/bootstrap/README.md

 2. CSS
 3. Bootstrap

-This project is live at: (link coming soon)
+This project is live at: https://suretrust.github.io/bootstrap/